 In June of 2020, the Tangletown Neighborhood Association established an Equity Task Force charged with responding to the racial inequities in Tangletown and our broader city along with developing ways we can support neighborhoods affected by the civic unrest following George Floyd’s murder.
 A group of 10 residents began meeting in July and has formed five smaller groups focused on vision/mission, education, fundraising, advocacy, and partnerships & programs.
-You can expect a variety of initiatives coming out of this group’s work over the coming months.
+You can view their vision, values, and strategies document here.

 Racial Equity and Anti Racist Educational Resources